crazystick/SmartThings/README.md

 # SmartThings
-SmartThings smartapps and device types
+SmartThings SmartApps and Device Handlers

+Some of these are copied (and possibly modified versions).
+See the individual files for credits.